PrasannaAdiga/tech-notes/golang/05_constants.md

 There are 2 varient of constants.
 Constants of kind and constants of type.

 - Constants are not variables.
 - They exist only at compilation.
+They never find themselves on a stack or on a heap.
 - Literal values in Go are constant of kind.
 For example 2, -5, 2.34 etc
 - Untyped constants or constants of a kind can be implicitly converted where typed constants or constants of type and variables can't.
 - Constants of a kind can be implicitly converted by the compiler, which means we can not have **Enumerations** in Go.